 There is a divine meaning and purpose being worked out here.
 God is guiding history and mankind to an end that will fulfill his purpose.
 This parable is showing two different works being done in the world.
 And it provides understanding as to why there’s evil.
 God plants good seed that becomes his children of his kingdom; Satan, the wicked one, plants those who are his offspring.

 Because the tares and wheat look alike, it’s virtually impossible to visibly determine which is wheat and which is weed.
 That’s why God tells his servants to let them both grow to harvest when the difference will become apparent.
 Are the “sons of the wicked one” who are among them truly evil people?
-No. The parable tells us that they look and act similar to “the sons of the kingdom,” yet cannot be told apart.
+Not always.
+The parable tells us that they look and act similar to “the sons of the kingdom,” yet cannot be told apart.

 Satan is the god of this age.
 He actively attempts to keep everyone deceived.
 And he can infiltrate the closest quarters of God’s people.
 Jesus’ words to this effect should serve as a warning.

 We learn from this parable that patience is a virtue.
 If the servants of the field owner had rampaged through the fields, tearing up the tares among the good wheat, the harvest would have been significantly compromised.
 Good growth would have been prevented from coming to maturity and bearing fruit.
 So it is with working in God’s spiritual field and in his church.
-It’s very possible to harm, even destroy, the good, when employing efforts to weed out tares.
+It’s very possible to harm, even destroy, the good when employing efforts to weed out tares.

 God says to let both types grow together until the harvest — the end of the age — when Jesus Christ returns.
 He’ll then make a distinction, a judgment, that only he can make.
 The modern world doesn’t like to hear the word “judgment,” which implies that there are moral and ethical standards and laws to be followed.
 But God says that there will come a time of judgment that will deal with lawlessness and unrighteousness.
 The key is that it’s God’s judgment, not man’s.
 That’s a wonderful and comforting truth because God judges in perfect righteousness and in his appropriate time.